garciparedes/tfg-dial-a-ride-problem/README.md

-# TFG: Pickup and Delivery
+# TFG: Scalable solving methods for the Dial-a-Ride Problem

 ## Description

-Final Degree Project of Statistics Degree based on the Pickup and Delivery Problem (PDP).
+Final Degree Project of Statistics Degree based on the Dial-a-Ride Problem (DARP).

 ## Contents